mozilla/nunjucks/docs/templating.md

 ## File Extensions

-Although you are free to use any file extension you wish for your Nunjucks template files, the Nunjucks community has adopted  `.njk`.
+Although you are free to use any file extension you wish for your Nunjucks template files, the Nunjucks community has adopted  `.nj`.

-If you are developing tools or editor syntax helpers for Nunjucks, please include recognition of the `.njk` extension.
+If you are developing tools or editor syntax helpers for Nunjucks, please include recognition of the `.nj` extension.

 ## Variables